|Go to verse:|

 “discipline.”
 See note on Prov.
 1:2 in ICC.a

 “good sense.”
 The Hebrew word is leb (#03820 לֵב), which is often translated “heart,” but this is one of those cases where that translation would cause confusion.
 In modern English, the word “heart” usually refers to emotion or passion, but that is not its meaning here.
 The function of the brain was unknown in biblical times, so things that we generally assign to the brain, like thinking, attitudes, understanding, and good sense, were assigned to the heart.

-“wise teaching.”
+“wise instruction.”
 Or, “wise doctrine.”
-The REV translates the Hebrew as an attributive genitive; “wise teaching.”
-The Hebrew in this verse can be read in two ways.
+The REV translates the Hebrew as an attributive genitive; “wise instruction.”
+The Hebrew in this verse can be read several different ways.
 The verb instruction is in the construct state, and is juxtaposed with wisdom, almost like “instruction…wisdom.”
 So does it mean that the fear of Yahweh is the instruction that comes from Wisdom, or that the fear of the Lord is the instruction that produces wisdom?
 People who live in the fear of the Lord would say it is both.
 Living day to day in the fear of God certainly gives wisdom, but it is also true that wisdom, gained through practical experience, will instruct one to live in the fear of Yahweh.
-When we read the verse as “instruction that comes from Wisdom,” then we see Wisdom as a personification, and for more on personification, see commentary on Proverbs 1:20.(top)
+When we read the verse as “instruction that comes from Wisdom,” then we see Wisdom as a personification.